QuadRank: Engineering a High Throughput Rank

 \parag{BWA-MEM: DNA alphabet.} BWA-MEM \cite{bwa-mem} implements a 100\% overhead rank data structure on \(\sigma=4\) DNA.
-It interleaves L1 offsets with the data, and requires only a single cache-miss per query.
+It interleaves L2 offsets with the data, and requires only a single cache miss per query.
 In each cache line, it stores 4 64-bit offsets (one for each DNA character), followed by 256 bits encoding 128 bp.

 \parag{SDSL.} The succinct data structure library (SDSL) \cite{sdsl} implements Rank9 and introduces \texttt{rank\_support\_v5}, which has 6.25\% overhead.
 It uses superblocks of 2048 bits.
-For each, it interleaves a 64-bit offset (L1) and 5 11-bit deltas (packed into 64 bits) to all but the first of 6 blocks covering \(6\cdot 64\) bit. \texttt{rank\_support\_il} interleaves 64-bit offsets with 512-bit blocks.
+For each, it interleaves a 64-bit offset (L2) and 5 11-bit deltas (packed into 64 bits) to all but the first of 6 blocks covering \(6\cdot 64\) bit. \texttt{rank\_support\_il} interleaves 64-bit offsets with 512-bit blocks.

 \parag{EPR-dictionaries: arbitrary \(\sigma\).} EPR-dictionaries \cite{epr-dictionaries} work for arbitrary alphabet.
 For \(\sigma=4\), they use 64-bit (32 bp) blocks and have 42\% overhead, and interleave an independent 2-level rank structure for each character.
 Compared to earlier work, space is saved by storing a packed representation of the text instead of \(\sigma\) (1-hot) encoded bitvectors that each indicate which text positions contain each symbol \(c\in \Sigma\).

 \parag{B-trees.} Pibiri and Kanda \cite{rank-select-mutable-bitmaps} diverge from the classic approach and introduce a rank and select structure based on highly tuned B-trees that have 3.6\% overhead.
 Each rank query traverses roughly \(\log_{16} n\) levels of the tree, with the middle levels packing 16 32-bit values in a cache line.
 Due to efficient caching of the top levels of the tree, performance is similar to poppy, although not as fast as rank9.